AnanyaSourav/Minor-Skin-Cancer-Project/README.md

 **If you find this framework helpful, please consider citing the project:
 "A Mathematical Framework Based on Stratification of Gene CNA and Expression Variability and Interaction Patterns in Skin Cancer Using Patient-Specific Data" (2025).**

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+See the [LICENSE](./LICENSE) file for more information.